HairyFotr/linter/README.md

 ### If checks
 #### Repeated condition in an else-if chain
     scala> if(a == 10 || b == 10) 0 else if(a == 20 && b == 10) 1 else 2
-    <console>:10: warning: This condition has appeared earlier in the else-if chain, and will never hold here.
+    <console>:10: warning: This condition has appeared earlier in the if-else chain, and will never hold here.
                   if(a == 10 || b == 10) 0 else if(a == 20 && b == 10) 1 else 2
                                                                 ^